Jesse Iwuji: NASCAR and ARCA

 In 2014, Iwuji tested a stock car for Performance P-1 Motorsports at Irwindale Speedway.
 A year later, he began racing for the team after returning from deployment in the Persian Gulf.
-He first competed in the Whelen All-American Series, finishing 15th in his debut.
+He first competed in the Whelen All-American Series, finishing fifteenth in his debut.
 He also made two NASCAR K&N Pro Series West starts that year at Evergreen Speedway, but did not start the race.
 He later ran the race at Meridian Speedway, finishing 23rd after a crash.
 In the winter, he ran 34 dirt track races, one of which included a fifth-place finish in a Winged 500cc Outlaw Kart A-main.

 Iwuji started competing full-time in the K&N Pro Series West in 2016, driving the No. 36 for Patriot Motorsports Group.
 That year, he was named to the "Mighty 25: Veterans poised for impact in 2016" list by military website We Are The Mighty.
 He recorded a best finish of tenth at Orange Show Speedway.
 At the Utah Motorsports Campus race, he earned the Move of the Race Award, which is given to the driver who gains the most positions in a race.
 During the year, he also competed in the NAPA Big 5 Late Model Series at Meridian Speedway.
 Iwuji battled with Todd Gilliland and Salvatore Iovino for the K&N Pro Series West's 2016 Most Popular Driver Award, but lost to Iovino.
 He finished the season tenth in the final point standings and sixth the rookie standings.
 In February 2017, Iwuji was awarded the NASCAR Diverse Driver Award, which is given to a minority/female driver who "exemplifies outstanding performance both on and off the race track in encouraging awareness and interaction with NASCAR and motorsports".